workerholic/workerholic.github.io/_includes/story.md

 ### Testing and Threads

-What we found along the way is testing threaded code is not trivial.
-We spent quite some time trying to figure this out, and this is because having multiple threads means that there is naturally asynchronous execution, meaning that we cannot expect the results immediately.
+What we found along the way was that testing threaded code is not trivial.
+We spent quite some time trying to figure out how to tame the async nature of threaded code.
+Having multiple threads running concurrently does not allow us to *expect* results immediately.
 Additionally, there is potential dependency on other threaded components, which add up to the overall complexity.

 ```ruby
 # spec/worker_spec.rb